GraceXu182/BrainNetEmb/README.md

 # Reference
-If you find this work useful and want to cite/mention this page, here is a bibtex citation:
+If you use this repository, please cite our paper in the below.

 >@article{xu2020graph,
   title={[A Graph Gaussian Embedding Method for Predicting Alzheimer's Disease Progression with MEG Brain Networkspaper](https://arxiv.org/abs/2005.05784)},